Skip to Content

 Downside – A mulched lawn initially appears a bit brown until clippings decompose.
 Walking on a mulched lawn leaves clippings on your footwear and so not ideal for young families.

 The 3 in 1 mower does it all.
 It mulches, throws, and collects (bags).
-Fitted to top-end mowers and usually requires either fitting a plastic block to the deck or sliding a lever to engage the mulching feature.
+This technology is used in mid and top-end mowers and usually requires either fitting a plastic plug to the deck or sliding a lever to engage the mulching feature.

 Ideal for – Great for extensive laws with all types of terrain.